rubymonsters/webapps-for-beginners/source/02-libraries.md

 Being faced with a certain task that we want to accomplish we can often look for other people's solutions, and simply re-use and build on their code.

-In the chapter <a href="/bonus_2/libraries.html">Using Libraries</a> you have learned that Ruby comes with lots of things available as soon as your program starts, but others need to be loaded using the method `require`.
-For example we `require "digest"` and from then on there's a class `Digest::Sha2` defined, which provides handy tools (methods) that we wouldn't want to write ourselves.
+In the chapter <a href="http://ruby-for-beginners.rubymonstas.org/bonus_2/libraries.html">Using Libraries</a>
+you have learned that Ruby comes with lots of things available as soon as your program starts, but others need to be loaded using the method `require`.
+For example we did `require "digest"` and from then on there's a class `Digest::Sha2` defined, which provides some handy tools (methods) that we really wouldn't want to write ourselves.

 But how exactly does that work?